PerfAI-Inc/PerfAI-Super-Action/README.md

           services: ""
           # API name/label
           api-name: "demo"
-          # API Id generated for the API in API Privacy
+          # API Id generated for the API in PerfAI
           api-id: "66ebcabcc737e29472660cfe"
           # To wait till the tests gets completed, set to `true`
           api-label: ""